arjunpoosa/spotify/README.md

   Spotify page clone
 </h1>
 <p>
-  it is an web page that is created using html and css . an basic project show casing basic of html and css
+  it is an web page that is created using html and css . an basic project show casing basic

 </p>